Open Handset Alliance

-The Open Handset Alliance (OHA) was a consortium led by Google that develops the Android mobile operating system.
+The Open Handset Alliance (OHA) is a consortium led by Google that developed the Android mobile operating system.
 Its member firms included HTC, Sony, Dell, Intel, Motorola, Qualcomm, Texas Instruments, Samsung Electronics, LG Electronics (formerly), T-Mobile, Nvidia, and Wind River Systems.

+History

 The OHA was established on November 5, 2007, with 34 members, including mobile handset makers, application developers, some mobile network operators and chip makers.
 As part of its efforts to promote a unified Android platform, OHA members are contractually forbidden from producing devices that are based on competing forks of Android.

-While not officially stated, the alliance has remained dormant, with many OHA partners having moved out of the smartphone market.
+By 2011, Ars Technica said it served "little purpose besides a stamp of approval for OHA members".

+A similar consortium was created in January 2014, the Open Automotive Alliance, to bring the Android platform to vehicles.

 Products

 At the same time as the announcement of the formation of the Open Handset Alliance on November 5, 2007, the OHA also unveiled the Android Open Source Project, an open-source mobile phone platform based on the Linux kernel.
 An early look at the Android SDK was released to developers on November 12, 2007.

 The first commercially available phone running Android was the HTC Dream (also known as the T-Mobile G1).
 It was approved by the Federal Communications Commission (FCC) on August 18, 2008, and became available on October 22 of that year.